vshenoyTT/t3k-README/falcon-7b.md

 ## Details

-- **Weight caching**: This model picks up certain configs and weights from the huggingface pretrained model.
-We have used the `tiiuae/falcon-7b-instruct` version from huggingface.
+- **Weight caching**: This model picks up certain configs and weights from the Hugging Face pretrained model.
+We have used the `tiiuae/falcon-7b-instruct` version from Hugging Face.
 The first time you run the model, the weights are downloaded and stored on your machine, and it might take a few minutes.
 The second time you run the model on your machine, the weights are being read from cached files on your machine and it will be faster.
-- **Max Context Length**: The maximum context/sequence length is currently limited to 2048 tokens (the default maximum sequence length for the huggingface model).
+- **Max Context Length**: The maximum context/sequence length is currently limited to 2048 tokens (the default maximum sequence length for the Hugging Face model).
 - **Batch Size**: Currently only a batch size of 32 is supported.
 - **Token Generation Scheme**: The model will first run in prefill mode on the input sequences to fill the KV cache and then in decode mode to generate the output tokens.